-Suppose now that we have a protocol which guarantees classical certification.
-Consider a single classically certified bit input into a protocol by one of the parties.
+Suppose now that we have a protocol which guarantees classical certification for Alice's inputs.
+Consider a single classically certified bit input into a protocol by $A_i$.
 Without loss of generality we suppose the protocol allows either classical bit value as input (otherwise the input is trivial).
-If they choose to input the state $\ket{0}$, representing the classical bit $0$, they prepare $\ket{0} \ket{0} \ldots \ket{0}$ input the various qubits appropriately into their quantum computers.
-Similarly, to input $\ket{1}$, representing the classical bit $1$, they prepare $\ket{1} \ket{1} \ldots \ket{1}$ and input the various qubits appropriately.
+If $A_i$ chooses to input the state $\ket{0}$, representing the classical bit $0$, she prepares $\ket{0}$ and inserts it at the appropriate point into her quantum network.
+Similarly, to input $\ket{1}$, representing the classical bit $1$, she prepares and inserts $\ket{1}$.

-Now suppose that they choose instead to prepare the state $a \ket{0} \ket{0} \ldots \ket{0} + b \ket{1} \ket{1} \ldots \ket{1}$.
+Now suppose that she chooses instead to prepare the state $a \ket{0} + b \ket{1}$.
 By assumption, the probability of any security measurement $P$ producing outcome ``fail'' is zero in the first two cases.
 Hence, by linearity, the probability of ``fail'' is zero in the third case.
-This contradicts the assumption that the protocol guaranteed classical certification of the bit, and shows, as claimed, that classical certification is impossible.
+This contradicts the assumption that the protocol guaranteed classical certification of the bit.

-This argument generalises: if a party is allowed to input a length $N$ bit string with any classical bit values, they cannot be prevented from inputting a general entangled superposition of $N$ qubits.
-Similarly, if there are $M < 2^N$ allowed bit string values, they cannot be prevented from inputting a general superposition of the corresponding $M$ quantum states.
+Similarly, if the protocol requires $A_i$ to a input a state chosen from the ensemble $ \{ \ket{ \psi_i } ; p_i \}$, she can instead prepare a state of the form $\sum_i p_i^{1/2} \ket{i}_{AS} \ket{ \psi_i }_I$, where the $\ket{i}_{AS}$ form an orthonormal basis of an ancillary system that she stores, and then input the $I$ system.
+Since no measurement can distinguish between proper and improper mixtures represented by the same density matrix, and the probability of any security test producing ``fail'' is zero if Alice follows the protocol faithfully, it must also be zero if she deviates in this way.

+Obviously, these arguments extend immediately to inputs of states of arbitrary finite dimension.
+Classical certification of Alice's inputs (whether defined by private data or randomly chosen) is thus impossible, as claimed.